tomhrr/cosh/doc/all.md

 `setenv` takes an environment variable name and a value, and set that environment variable as having that value.

+Environment variables can also be set for commands, in the same way as for a standard shell:

+    $ {TZ=Europe/London date};
+    (
+	"Mon 26 Dec 2022 11:43:19 GMT\n"
+    )

 ### Miscellaneous functions

 `rand` takes a floating-point value and returns a random value between